-In this introductory course, scholars will learn the basics of digital photography with a special emphasis on storytelling.
+In this introductory course, scholars learn the basics of digital photography with a special emphasis on storytelling.
 Using images to communicate the news, photojournalism has shaped the way we view and interpret the world since the mid-19th century.
 While photojournalism has largely shifted from print to digital, photojournalists are adapting, using innovative technology and outlets to continue telling the important stories of contemporary society.
-Scholars will learn compositional elements, fundamental manual camera functions, basic lighting techniques, and participate in two photography exhibitions.
+Scholars learn compositional elements, fundamental manual camera functions, and basic lighting techniques, and participate in two photography exhibitions.
 Essential concepts of photography including frame, focus, depth-of-field, vantage point, lighting, and gaze will be presented as tools that can be used to make photographs with a high degree of control and communicative power.
-Scholars will learn the foundations of digital editing and will develop a basic vocabulary for discussing photographs during seminars and critiques.
-Scholars will develop this introductory visual and analytical language through readings, research, demonstrations, and exercises.
+Scholars learn the foundations of digital editing and develop a basic vocabulary for discussing photographs during seminars and critiques.